Lord William Bentinck: Bentinck in Sicily

 As conditions in Sicily began to deteriorate at the beginning of the 19th century, England began worrying about its interests in the Mediterranean.
-Internal dissensions in the Sicilian government and an ever-increasing suspicion that Queen Maria Carolina was in correspondence with the French Occupation of Sicily as its object led to the appointment of Bentinck as British representative to the Court of Palermo in July 1811.
+Internal dissensions in the Sicilian government, and an ever-increasing suspicion that Queen Maria Carolina was in correspondence with the French with the French Occupation of Sicily as its object, led to the appointment of Bentinck as British representative to the Court of Palermo in July 1811.
 At the beginning of his time at the head of Sicilian affairs, politicians in London opposed the Bourbon rule and appealed for Sicilian annexation.
 Bentinck was sympathetic to the cause and plight of the Sicilians and "was quickly convinced of the need for Britain to intervene in Sicilian affairs, not so much for Britain's sake as for the well-being of the Sicilians."
 He was also one of the first of the dreamers to see a vision of a unified Italy.

 The English, however, were content to support the Bourbons if they were willing to give the Sicilians more governmental control and a greater respect of their rights.
 Bentinck saw this as the perfect opportunity to insert his ideas of a Sicilian constitution.
 Opposition to the establishment of a constitution continued to surface, Maria Carolina proving to be one of the toughest.
 Her relationship with Bentinck can be summed up in the nickname that she gave him: La bestia feroce (the ferocious beast).
 Bentinck, however, was determined to see the establishment of a Sicilian Constitution and shortly thereafter exiled Maria Carolina from Palermo.
 On 18 June 1812 the Parliament assembled in Palermo and, about a month later, on 20 July 1812 the constitution was accepted and written on the basis of 15 articles, on the drafts prepared by Prince Belmonte and other Sicilian noblemen.
 With the establishment of the constitution the Sicilians had now gained an autonomy they had never experienced before.
 The constitution set up the separation of the legislative and executive powers and abolished the feudalistic practices that had been established and recognised for the past 700 years.